malinslz/Cardgame_UNO_craze/README.md

 ### Uploading the code
-* See UNO-Craze Program to upload the code
+* see src File to upload the code

 ### Feedback and questions
 If you are interested in this project and need to ask questions get in touch with us over our emails: